Cavite: Tourism

 Mountain climbing is also one of the outdoor activities in Cavite.
 This includes Mount Pico De Loro which is within the towns of Ternate and Maragondon (and some parts of it are already part of Batangas), which is a part of the Palay-Palay and Mataas na Gulod protected landscape.
 Mt.
 Pico De Loro is the highest part of Cavite at 664 meters above sea level and is noted for its 360-degree view at its summit and a cliff known as Parrot's Beak or Monolith that mountaineers would also like to climb.
 Mt.
 Marami, within the same mountain range, located at Magallanes town is also a mountaineering location due to its "silyang bato" (en.
 Chair of rocks) at its summit.

-There are twenty-two accredited tourism establishments and three accredited tour guides.
-There are also tour packages being arranged with the Department of Tourism.
-Centuries old traditions and the very rich culture of Cavite have been the source of great pride to Caviteños.
+There are twenty-two accredited tourism establishments and three accredited tour guides as well as packages being arranged with the Department of Tourism.

 Transportation

 During the Spanish colonial period, Cavite hosted the principal port of Manila and served as the country's gateway to the world.

 In the mid-19th century, Cavite, particularly the Cavite Peninsula in the north, was a stop for ships from South America before free trade opened up.